kneron/document_center/docs/getting_start.md

 }
 ```

-Since the KL520 application design use image buffer to pipeline the image transfer and npu processing, we can fill up the image buffer first.
+Since the KL520 application design uses image buffer to pipeline the image transfer and npu processing, we can fill up the image buffer first.
 Therefore, we can use kdp_isi_inference to send images to KL520, without getting the result back yet.

 ```cpp
 printf("starting ISI inference ...\n");